What is the NBA 2K League?

 The 2020 season will tip off on Tuesday, March 24 with THE TIPOFF powered by AT&T and will conclude Saturday, Aug.
 8 with the 2020 NBA 2K League Finals.

 76ers GC, Blazer5 Gaming, Bucks Gaming, Celtics Crossover Gaming, Cavs Legion GC, Gen.G Tigers of Shanghai, Grizz Gaming, Hawks Talon GC, Heat Check Gaming, Hornets Venom GT, Jazz Gaming, Kings Guard Gaming, Knicks Gaming, Lakers Gaming, Magic Gaming, Mavs Gaming, Nets GC, Pacers Gaming, Pistons GT, Raptors Uprising GC, T-Wolves Gaming, Warriors Gaming Squad, and Wizards District Gaming.

 How are games played?

-Players will compete as unique characters (not as existing NBA players) in 5-on-5 gameplay.
-No artificial intelligence will be used; playing ability is strictly determined by skill.
+Players compete as unique characters (not as existing NBA players) in 5-on-5 gameplay.
+No artificial intelligence is used; playing ability is strictly determined by skill.